chandago/gobinsec/README.md

 ### Memcached

-A cache is built with *Memcached* if following section is found in configuration file:
+A cache is built with *Memcached* if the following section is found in the configuration file:

 ```yaml
 memcached: